Henry Segerstrom: Death

 After a short illness, Segerstrom died in Newport Beach, California, on February 20, 2015, at the age of 91.

 Legacy

-Segerstrom is widely recognized for his service as founding chairman of the Orange County Performing Arts Center and his vital role in establishing the Centre for Social Innovation at Stanford University's Graduate School of Business.
+Segerstrom is recognized for his service as founding chairman of the Orange County Performing Arts Center and his role in establishing the Centre for Social Innovation at Stanford University's Graduate School of Business.

-Thanks to Henry Segerstrom's financial and visionary contributions, Orange County is now recognized for its sophisticated arts community, its civic and cultural innovation, its inventive entrepreneurial spirit and cutting edge advances in business and technology.
 The Segerstrom Center for the Arts, Segerstrom Hall, and Segerstrom Avenue in Santa Ana are named after him.
 Segerstrom High School in Santa Ana, which opened in 2005, is also named after him.

 In April 2023, PBS broadcast Segerstrom: Imagining the Future.
 The streaming production was billed as "the story of a man who believed in great possibilities and inspired those around him."